-Eating foods that are rich in iron and calcium can strengthen your bones and help you to keep you healthy when you are planning a pregnancy.
+Eating foods that are rich in iron and calcium can strengthen your bones and help to keep you healthy when you are planning a pregnancy.

 Getting enough iron when planning a pregnancy